PREPARING FOR YOUR COPORATE TRANSACTION

 Depending on your country and transaction type, there may also be individual project managers available, with a relevant corporate background or who know a particular product.

-We give you another option, which is to get the bench depth and collaboration of an entire Team of experienced deal captains, through a dedicated Consultant on the ground.
+We give you another option.
+When you hire The Deal Team, our Consultant Deal Captain and our CEO work beside your senior management team, full time throughout a transaction, backed up by the bench depth and collaboration of our entire Team.
 We deliver, in this way, a broader base of knowledge and experience than any individual.
 Our broader Team means that we can also provide flex capacity if needed, as well as eliminating the “key man risk” that is inherent in taking an individual project manager.

 Successfully executing your corporate transaction requires your internal team to have three things: time, capacity, and knowledge.
 This could be in several areas, including the senior project oversight, specific technical knowledge, accounting knowledge, legal support, etc. Any of these can significantly impact your transaction execution.
 Review each team carefully against these three criteria – time, capacity, knowledge – to identify the gaps.